 It’s also good for you- its high in calcium, phosphorus and vitamin C.

 I usually make yucca mashed like potatoes with only the addition of butter and salt.
 It has such a creamy flavor, you might even prefer it over mashed potatoes like I do.
-I recently decided to make fried yucca, a decision my husband and I were both happy about.
+I recently decided to make fried yucca, a decision I was happy about.
 It was so delicious and even satiated that craving for french fries!

 1 long yucca root

 - Boil yucca in a large pot of water for approximately 45 minutes, or until very soft.
 Poke with a sharp knife to make sure it’s thoroughly soft.

 - Allow to cool then remove thick outer skin as well as thin, stringy cord in the middle.

 - Roughly chop into semi-thick pieces.